 Requirements relating to search and seizure with and without a warrant (new sections 117.0101(6) to 117.0101(7) of the Code) and the requirement to surrender the things subject to the order (new section 117.0101(9)) are similar to those for emergency prohibition orders.
-However, new section 117.0101(10) imposes a condition on provincial court judges in that they may only issue a warrant to search and seize, or to surrender to a peace officer, "if they are satisfied that there is no other way" to ensure that the terms and conditions of the emergency limitations on access order can reasonably be met.
+However, new section 117.0101(10) imposes a condition on provincial court judges in that they may only issue a warrant to search and seize, or to surrender to a peace officer, "if they are satisfied that there is no other way to ensure that the terms and conditions" of the emergency limitations on access order can reasonably be complied with.
 New section 117.0101(11) provides that, in the case of an emergency limitations on access order, a peace officer, a firearms officer or a CFO may return any thing that is subject to the emergency limitations on access order before the expiry or revocation of the order if they have reasonable grounds to believe that the person will comply with the terms and conditions of the order.
 New section 117.0101(12) sets out conditions for the return of things after the expiry or revocation of the order.

 As with emergency prohibition orders, when an emergency limitations on access order is made, the provincial court judge may deny access to certain information (new section 117.0102) or delete certain information that could be used to identify the applicant if the judge considers it necessary to protect the applicant's security or that of another person.
-Access to information orders expire on the date of expiration or revocation of the emergency limitations on access order (new section 117.0101(3)).
+Emergency limitations on access orders cease to have effect on the date fixed for the hearing of an application or on the date of revocation of the emergency limitations on access order (new section 117.0102(3)).
 As for orders to delete identifying information, they may last for any definite or indefinite period that the judge considers necessary to protect the security of the applicant or of a person known to the applicant (new section 117.0103(2)).